Explore Milan

 Address: Piazza Santa Maria delle Grazie 2, Corso Magenta Milan

-Admission: Church free; Painting EUR6.50 plus EUR1.50 reservation fee Tuesday to Sunday 8.15am to 7.30pm.
-Reservations are essential and visitors must arrive 15 minutes before allocated time of visit
+Admission: Entry to the church is free but there is a fee to see the painting.
+Open Tuesday to Sunday from 8.15am to 7.30pm.
+Reservations are essential, and visitors must arrive 15 minutes before their allocated time of visit

 Museum of Historic Art of the Sforzesco Castle